Why Minor in International Affairs?

 A minor in International Affairs provides an opportunity to receive credit on your transcript for a program of specialized instruction in the globalization of politics, economics, and the increasing interdependence of states.
 The minor program is designed for students who want an academic concentration that entails a more in-depth course of study than a certificate program.
 One benefit of that depth is that a minor appears on your transcript, whereas a certificate does not.

-No more than three (3) semester credits of Special Topics courses and three (3) semester credits of Special Problem and Undergraduate Research courses may be included in the minor program.
-No more than six (6) hours of Advanced Standing may be included in the minor program.
+- No more than six (6) credit hours of Special Topics courses and three (3) credit hours of Special Problem or Undergraduate Research courses may be counted toward the minor.